niclee1803/Deepfake-Detection-Extension/README.md

 ## Tools used
 * Javascript, HTML, CSS for frontend
-* Python, FastAPI, ... for backend
+* Python, FastAPI for backend
+* PyTorch library for deepfake detection models

 ## Sources
 * [sonar by Perplexity](https://sonar.perplexity.ai/) model for fact checking